BeTKH/BeTKH/README.md

 ## Hi there, I'm Bekalu- a.k.a.
 Beck 👋

-- ⚡ What I'm upto: Finishing up my masters at the University of Rostock.
-- ⚡ Learning right now: Django
+- ⚡ Learning right now: Django and recaping Java
 - ⚡ Acively looking for: An Internship in software \ Web Developement \ Python Programming